 Shame causes us to shrink back, to feel unworthy, to hide.
 Do not worry about what other people will think.
 Who are they that we should care?
 Depression is a disease that can affect anyone.
 It’s subtle, perplexing and afflicts people from all walks of life.
 Do not take your spouse’s depression personally.
 It hasn’t occurred because of anything you did or didn’t do.

 Depression grows in the dark.
 Instead of hiding in shame, we need to open the blinds and draw back the curtains.
 When we’re depressed, we’re like someone wearing polarized glasses that let in only the negative and filter out all of the positive.
 In the darkness of depression, truth is harder to see.

 We have a perfect Savior, but we don’t have perfect lives.
 It’s most often in our brokenness that we draw near to God and our lives let the power of God shine through.
+If something is wrong with your spouse, and he or she is hurting, it hurts you too.
 So pour out your tears and fears before God.

 If you’re not sure how to pray, remember Romans 8:26, which says, “Likewise the Spirit helps us in our weakness.
 For we do not know what to pray for as we ought, but the Spirit himself intercedes for us with groanings too deep for words.”

 It’s okay to pray alone in the night watches, but it’s not okay to suffer alone.
 Reach out to a trusted friend, a pastor or a Sunday School teacher.
 Real life is messy, and figuring out how to help a depressed spouse is difficult.
 Keeping a journal can help you sort through the chaos.
 Writing about your experiences and re-reading your entries can give you insight into how your spouse’s depression is affecting you.